takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 4.53.01 <br>
+    ・ Modifications have been made to certain competition-specific modes. <br>
+    ・ Added 1-second cool time each time an error occurs in the initial setup. <br>

   ○ 4.53.00 <br>
     ・ Fixed a problem in which the External Display Timer window did not appear when "FallGuys_Client.exe" was not started when the tool was started. <br>